LeamanB/LeamanB/README.md

 # 💫About Me :
-I've created an SAP from scratch with html, css, and Javascript.
+I've created a SAP from scratch with html, css, and Javascript.
 I'm currently learning Python.
 I love connecting with people who are always trying to improve their skills.
 Fun fact: I've skydived and do public speaking.
 Guess which one I think is scarier?